-When the PulseStar•609 battery voltage drops below approximately 8 volts, a buzzer will sound inside the transmitter.
+When the PulseStar•610 battery voltage drops below approximately 8 volts, the power LED on the transmitter will begin flashing red for about 30 seconds for the JRT model, and a buzzer will sound for PBT, NVT, GLT, and GRT transmitters.
 At the end of the 30 second period, the transmitter will automatically shut itself off and places the receiver in Safe Mode.
 This blocks all crane motion commands.

-Using the Motion Push-buttons (PBT-4 and PBT-5A)
+Using the Motion Push-buttons (JRT and PBT)

-The PBT-4 and PBT-5A transmitter can control up to four crane motions.
+The JRT transmitter can control up to three crane motions.
+The PBT transmitter can control up to four crane motions.
 Each pair of push-buttons corresponds to one crane motion.
 The push-buttons are "interlocked," which means that only one push-button in each horizontal row is operational at a time.
 In other words, if you press a push-button, the crane function corresponding to that push-button will be activated.
 If you then press the other push-button in the same row while still holding down the first push-button pressed, the receiver will ignore the crane motion corresponding to the second push-button pressed.

-Using the Joysticks (NVT-J33D)
+Using the Joysticks and/or Paddle Levers (NVT, GLT and GRT)

-The NVT-J33D transmitter come equipped with one single axis and one dual axis joystick.
-All joysticks have a spring return to the center (off) position.
-Locate the transmitter label which corresponds to the joystick function you wish to operate.
-Deflect the joystick in the direction you want the crane motion to move according to the label.
-If the crane motion is more than one speed, the further you deflect the joystick from it's center position, the faster the crane motion will move.
-To stop the crane motion(s) simply return the joystick to the center (off) position.
+All joysticks and paddle levers have a spring return to the center (off) position.
+Locate the transmitter label which corresponds to the joystick or paddle lever function you wish to operate.
+Deflect the joystick or paddle lever in the direction you want the crane motion to move according to the label.
+If the crane motion is more than one speed, the further you deflect the joystick or paddle lever from it's center position, the faster the crane motion will move.
+To stop the crane motion(s) simply return the joystick or paddle lever to the center (off) position.